Thaddäus Haenke: Malaspina expedition

 Map showing the route of Malaspina's ship Descubierta with the return to Spain from Tonga omitted.
 The route of Bustamante's Atrevida was mostly the same, but deviated in some places.

 By 1789 Haenke was a prominent young scholar whose name was put forward by Jacquin and Ignaz von Born when Spain was recruiting a scientific corps for the Malaspina expedition.
 Emperor Joseph II had met Haenke before and he approved the appointment.
 Thus Haenke became "Naturalist-Botánico de Su Magestad" for the expedition.
-A long, roundabout journey from Vienna brought Haenke to Cadiz on 30 July 1789, just hours after the two ships of the expedition, the Descubierta and Atrevida, had set sail.
+A long, roundabout journey from Vienna brought Haenke to Cádiz on 30 July 1789, just hours after the two ships of the expedition, the Descubierta and Atrevida, had set sail.

 Determined not to miss this opportunity, he took passage on another ship, intending to catch up with the expedition in Montevideo.
 This vessel was shipwrecked near his destination and Haenke was forced to swim for the shore, salvaging only his collecting equipment and his copy of Genera Plantarum.
 Again, he had just missed the expedition.
 After recuperating in Buenos Aires, he hired guides for a trek overland across the pampas and Andes, hoping to catch the expedition at Valparaiso.
 Along the way, Haenke managed to collect about 1400 plants, many of them new to science.
 Although his botanical work must have slowed them down, he managed to reach the coast in time to join Malaspina in April 1790.

 From there Haenke continued with the expedition for the next three years, collecting plants and recording his observations on botany, zoology, geology, and ethnology.
 They initially traveled up the west coast of the Americas as far as Alaska, then returned south to Acapulco and crossed the Pacific to explore the Philippines, Australia, and New Zealand.
 At each port of call Haenke focused on botany with varying results.
 In Yakutat Bay, Alaska the plants he collected were disappointingly similar to those in Europe so he focused instead on Indian culture, especially music.
 In Nootka Sound he made the first scientific collection of plants from Canada.
 Their brief stay in California enabled Haenke to collect and catalog over 250 species, most notably he was the first scientist to collect the seeds and specimens of the coast redwood.

 After crossing the Pacific, Haenke collected thousands of plants during their seven-month stay in the Philippines.
 Further collecting took place in Australia, New Zealand, and Tonga.
 In the summer of 1793 the expedition returned to Peru where Malaspina received orders to return home by way of Montevideo.
 Haenke was permitted to leave the ship with an assistant and cross overland to Buenos Aires with the intention of undertaking botanical and other scientific work along the way.
 Instead of rejoining the fleet again in the fall of 1794 as planned, Haenke became engrossed with the local botany and settled in Cochabamba, Bolivia to continue his scientific studies.